This post may contain affiliate links.

 How to Make Baba Ganoush

-Step 2: When eggplant is cool enough to handle, slice it down the middle longwise and scoop the tender flesh into a bowl.
+Step 2: When eggplant is cool enough to handle, slice it down the middle lengthwise and scoop the tender flesh into a bowl.

 Step 3: Add eggplant, garlic, salt, lemon juice, and tahini to the bowl of a food processor.
 Process until silky smooth.
 Transfer to a bowl and refrigerate for at least an hour before serving.